NikoLicht/portfolio/src/pages/blog/vinyl_record_album_holder.md

 ### Testing and improving my chiseling game

-As I've never had to chisel before, I wanted to do a little chisel skill test.
-Im sure it will my way harder in walnut.
+As I've also never had to chisel before, I wanted to do a little chisel skill test.
+Im sure it will be way harder in walnut.
 But still practicing the technique is probably a good idea.
 For the first test, I used a drill in each end.
 In the second test I wanted to see if i could create a cleaner hole by only using the 10mm chisel.

 <gallery>